-Name
+Name of recipient

-Address
+Address of recipient

 What was the gift or hospitality refused?

 What is your best estimate of its market value or cost?

 Who offered it?

 When and where did they offer it?

 How did you refuse it (verbally, in writing etc.) and what reason did you give?

 Do you have any contact in your role as Member with the person or organisation offering the gift or hospitality?

 Signed Date